nissandjac/PacifichakeMSE/README.md

 The hake SS3 folder is the hake stock assessment.
 The official stock assessment has been rewritten in TMB.
 The assessment can be run from the file runHakeassessment.R

 ### Disclaimer
 All code by Nis Sand Jacobsen nissandjac@gmail.com .
+Please do not use in specific management scenarios without first consulting the author.